As Featured In

 - Do you have a medical condition that contributed to the result?

-- Was interference present that effected the result?
+- Was interference present that impacted the result?

-These are some of the many questions our DWI lawyers are trained and experienced to use in fighting the government.
+These are some of the many questions our DWI lawyers are trained and experienced to use in fighting Texas DWI charges.

 DWI Houston Lawyer - Blood TestGas Chromotagraphy (GCFID)